 Having skill sets and competencies is great, but a business has to be trustworthy and likable.

 The first point of contact is so important to encourage momentum of any relationship.
+Humans form relationships with other humans – even within brands.
+That’s why advertisers use actors and ambassadors that reflect their target demographic.

 As automation expands from checking in visitors to conversations with bots, the first human touch is something that we will always champion.
 Beth Kirby is our Front Of House Co-Ordinator and takes responsibility for the visitor experience.